From the moment we arrived for our first weekend in Riga Latvia, we found a charming city that instantly endears itself to you.

 Pauls Stradins Museum for History of Medicine

-This is one of the more unusual and fascinating museums we have ever been to.
-Established in 1957 based on Pauls Stradins personal collection, it has been curated to explore the development of medicine from ancient times to present day and to understand the relationship between history and medicine.
+Established in 1957 based on Pauls Stradins personal collection, the museum explores the development of medicine from ancient times to the present day and the relationship between history and medicine.

 In addition to some of the finest classical arts and galleries in Europe, hence being named the European Capital Of Culture; Riga has a full calendar of festivals throughout the year.